About Dr. Adhia & CV

 Sanjay Adhia, M.D., Forensic Psychiatrist, Expert Witness and Legal Consultant to Attorneys.
 Private practice.
 (2014-Present)

 TIRR Memorial Hermann Research and Rehabilitation (Hospital).
-Treating patients with brain and spinal cord injuries as a Psychiatrist and Brain Injury Medicine physician (2019-Present)
+Treating patients with brain injuries, stroke, and spinal cord injuries, as a Psychiatrist and Brain Injury Medicine physician (2019-Present)

 Staff Psychiatrist, Avenue 360 Health & Wellness (FQHC clinic treating the Homeless, LGBTQ, Substance Use Disorders, & those with HIV) (2020-current)